kee-org/www-kee-pm/content/keevault/privacy.md

 We work hard to comply with the applicable data privacy laws wherever we do business and strive to go beyond the minimum standards required by even the strictest international policies.

-Kee Vault's primary storage and processing location is the United Kingdom, currently a part of the European Union.
+Kee Vault's primary storage and processing location is the United Kingdom.
 In future, we may store and process data elsewhere in the EU.
 We may also store, but not process, encrypted data in the United States.
-In all cases, this storage and processing adheres to the EU GDPR requirements.
+In all cases, this storage and processing adheres to the EU GDPR requirements or the UK equivalent.

 ### How we respond to compelled disclosure
 Kee Vault may disclose personally-identifying information or other information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.